 Skip to main navigation Skip to main content

-This section outlines the interface between Child Safety and family law courts, including the process for:
+This section outlines the interface between Child Safety and the family law jurisdiction.

-Respond to an information request from an accredited family dispute resolution practitioner
+1. Respond to a request for information from an accredited family dispute resolution practitioner

 DMS are responsible for receiving, screening and responding to all requests for information from accredited family dispute resolution practitioners.